-Our 2016 Christmas Tree Lot SOLD OUT IN JUST 16 DAYS!
-Thank you to all of our customers, volunteers and community supporters for making our 2016 Christmas Tree Lot fund raiser such a huge success – see you next year!
+Our 2016 Christmas Tree Lot SOLD OUT IN JUST 16 DAYS – BE SURE TO COME EARLY IN tHE SEASON 2017 FOR BEST SLECTION Thank you to all of our customers, volunteers and community supporters for MAKING OUR ANNUAL Christmas Tree Lot fund raiser such a huge success – 2017 IS OUR50TH YEAR!!!

 Annually we sell Christmas trees as one of our largest fund raising events.
 This event funds many of the youth programs for the year.
 Many families make this a special event in order to pick out that perfect tree.
 Open Thanksgiving thru Christmas, located behind the Centerville Municipal Building.
 Join your neighbors and friends and support our community with this winter tradition since 1968.